mdrafsan24/mdrafsan24/README.md

 ### Hey!
 I'm Rafsan 👦🏻,
-- 🏫 Will graduate soon with a CS degree.
+- 🏫 Recent graduate with a degree in CS & Math.
-- 💻 Would love to work at startups and disruptive tech companies.
+- 💻 Would love to work tech companies doing cool stuff!